Parent Information

 Enrollment

-Prospective in-district students (grades 11 and 12) will submit an online, completed FHS enrollment form to the FHS office prior to orientation days.
-Students of CHS wishing to attend FHS must first have a conversation with their CHS counselor who then inform FHS that it is okay to submit an application.
+Prospective in-district students (grades 9-12) will complete an online application form (see below).
+Students of CHS wishing to attend Futurus either on-campus or virtual must first have a conversation with their CHS counselor who then informs Futurus administration that it is okay to submit an application.
 Submitting an application does not guarantee a spot.
-Once accepted, an orientation must be attended by parent/guardian and student with no exceptions.
+Once accepted, administration will reach out with additional information and a an in-person meeting may be encouraged or required.

-Prospective out-of-district students will submit an Inter-district Transfer Form signed by both district superintendents, as well as a completed Futurus High School online application, and attend an orientation.
-This orientation must be attended by parent/guardian and student with no exceptions.
+Prospective out-of-district students will submit an Inter-district Transfer Form signed by both district superintendents, as well as a completed Futurus online application.
+Once accepted, administration will reach out with additional information and a an in-person meeting may be encouraged or required.

-Students with special needs will require prior approval from the IEP/504 team at CHS to determine if the placement at FHS is appropriate.
-If the team decides that the placement is appropriate an FHS orientation with parent/guardian will take place.
-Students enrolled at FHS with special needs will be required to meet state/district graduation requirements, e.g., state testing.
+Students with special needs will require prior approval from the IEP/504 team at CHS and Futurus to determine if placement is appropriate.
+If the team decides that the placement is appropriate an in-person meeting may be required.
+Students enrolled at Futurus with special needs will be required to meet state/district graduation requirements, e.g., state testing.

 Learning/Scheduling

 Students at Futurus will be self-directed in their learning using the online APEX learning system, a blended instruction model, and/or direct instruction for high school credit.
-Each student will complete 1.5 high school credits, every 6 weeks, in subject matter based upon their graduation needs.
+Each student will complete 1.5-2.0 high school credits, every 6 weeks, in subject matter based upon their graduation needs.
+There are several different pathways below.
+Reach out as needed with questions.

 Student Schedule Options